jutunen/Paydown.js/README.md

 Name|Description
 ----|-----------
-sum_of_interests|Sum of accrued interests during calculation period sum_of_reductions|Total amount of the interest reduction during calculation period sum_of_installments|Total sum of interests and reductions during calculation period remaining_principal|Remaining principal after calculation end date days_calculated|Number of days in the calculation period
+sum_of_interests|Sum of accrued interests during calculation period sum_of_reductions|Total amount of the principal reduction during calculation period sum_of_installments|Total sum of interests and reductions during calculation period remaining_principal|Remaining principal after calculation end date days_calculated|Number of days in the calculation period